-Bereaved individuals and families need friendship, companionship and a good listener.
+Bereaved people need friendship, companionship and a good listener.

 Here are a few simple actions you can take that are helpful:

-Offering a sincere expression of sorrow is often the best way to convey your feelings and let families know they are not alone.
+Offering a sincere expression of sorrow is often the best way to convey your feelings and let people know they are not alone.
 Simply saying “I’m sorry” is far more effective than platitudes like “God only gives you what you can handle” or “Everything happens for a reason.”
-Do not force families to help you make sense of your own grief; they have enough to carry.
+Do not force people to help you make sense of your own grief; they have enough to carry.

-Working with the family to find ways to commemorate the life of their loved one provides an outlet that can help.
-While their loved one may be physically gone from a family’s life, he or she is still very present and “with them” everyday.
+Working with the person to find ways to commemorate the life of their loved one provides an outlet that can help.
+While their loved one may be physically gone from a person’s life, they are still very present and “with them” every day.
 Consider helping them create an ornament, planting a tree, or framing a meaningful letter or piece of artwork in memory of their loved one.

 Celebrating birthdays is one way to honor the lives of those we have lost.
-Draw the family together to remember the loved one’s legacy and his or her influence on the family.
-If their loved one enjoyed music, you might attend a concert together.
-If he or she had a favorite restaurant, you might treat the family to a meal there.
+Draw people together to remember the loved one’s legacy and their influence on others.
+If a loved one enjoyed music, you might attend a concert together.
+If they had a favorite restaurant, you might treat the people to a meal there.

 Slipping into deep grief, becoming isolated or easily irritated are common reactions near and during the anniversary of the death date.
-These days tend to be especially difficult for families for many years.
-Looking for opportunities to help families honor their loved ones in their own, often very personal and private ways is best.
-It is not uncommon during these anniversaries for bereaved families to write an annual heartfelt remembrance letter, plant a garden, or simply experience nature through hiking, watching the sunrise, or sitting next to the ocean.
+These days tend to be especially difficult for people for many years.
+Looking for opportunities to help people honor their loved ones in their own, often very personal and private way is best.
+It is not uncommon during these anniversaries for bereaved people to write an annual heartfelt remembrance letter, plant a garden, or simply experience nature through hiking, watching the sunrise, or sitting next to the ocean.

 Many regular household chores fall by the wayside.
-Help a family by raking their leaves, cleaning their kitchen or bathroom, mowing their grass, or taking on other routine tasks.
-Many times just remembering to eat or shower can be overwhelming for the newly bereaved, especially in the first few days and weeks.
+Help people by raking their leaves, cleaning their kitchen or bathroom, mowing their grass, or taking on other routine tasks.
+Many times, just remembering to eat or shower can be overwhelming for the newly bereaved, especially in the first few days and weeks.

 All the family

-10. Remember.
 Losing a loved one is forever.
-While time will pass for you, families will carry their memories every minute of every day for the rest of their lives.
-Many families look for opportunities to talk about their loved one in a safe and supportive environment.
+While time will pass for you, people will carry their memories every minute of every day for the rest of their lives.
+Many people look for opportunities to talk about their loved one in a safe and supportive environment.
 Using their loved one’s name and not being afraid to enter into a discussion about them may be a welcome conversation.
-Openly wondering what might been, what path their life could have taken, and how their life could have positively influenced our world or society, are all ways to acknowledge and remember what we have all lost.
+Openly wondering what might have been, what path their life could have taken, and how their life could have positively influenced our world or society, are all ways to acknowledge and remember what we have all lost.